GLOBAL MARKETS-Stocks rise, government debt falls after U.S. data

 By Herbert Lash

-NEW YORK, Jan 14 Global equity markets rose and U.S. Treasuries prices fell on Tuesday after a gauge of U.S. consumer spending rose more than expected in December, indicating the world's largest economy is poised for stronger growth this year.
+NEW YORK, Jan 14 Global equity markets rose and U.S. Treasury prices fell on Tuesday after a gauge of U.S. consumer spending rose more than expected in December, a sign the world's largest economy is poised for stronger growth this year.

 The U.S. Commerce Department said retail sales - excluding automobiles, gasoline, building materials and food services - increased 0.7 percent last month after a 0.2 percent rise in November.